 All adult patients (who can tolerate a mask) and all approved visitors are required to have a mask on prior to entering and must wear it for the duration of their visit.
 A surgical mask will be provided at the entrance.

 Temporary Visitor Restrictions

-To limit the spread of infectious illnesses, in-person visits are not allowed at this time.
-We encourage patients and their families to communicate through phone and video chat. iPads are available for patients to use upon request.
+To limit the spread of infectious illnesses, in-person visits are restricted at this time.
+Patients and their families may communicate through phone and video chat. iPads are available for patients to use upon request.
 Visitor exceptions may be made on a case-by-case basis for the following:

 - For these very limited exceptions, all visitors must be 18 years or older.
 Visitors will also be asked to return home if they exhibit cold or flu-like symptoms, or have a fever.